-MyBookie’s payment options are limited, with the site doing everything it can to push players towards cryptocurrency payments – presumably to counter the risk of US financial institutions that may crackdown on deposits and withdrawals to/from offshore betting sites.
+MyBookie’s payment options and deposit methods are limited, with the sportsbook doing everything it can to push players towards cryptocurrency payments – presumably to counter the risk of US financial institutions that may crackdown on deposits and withdrawals to offshore wagering platforms, as well as deposits and withdrawals from offshore betting sites.

 Once you’ve signed up and entered the MyBookie bonus codes for your bonuses, deposits are allowed from Visa, MasterCard, Bitcoin, Bitcoin Cash, Litecoin, Moneygram.
 Cards must accept international transactions and there’s a big 5% card fee involved.

 We also didn’t like the limits on depositing, with a maximum $2,500 card deposit per deposit, but just two daily and three weekly deposits allowed.
 Bitcoin, Bitcoin Cash, Litecoin have $20 minimum with no maximum.
 Moneygram has $100 minimum, $500 maximum.